r4ph3cks/huntress-ctf-2025/flag-checker/README.md

     print(f'Final FLAG: {FLAG}')
 ```

-This scripts iterates every char possible for the flag requesting a URL when all the tries are tried.
-This probably could be done in a simpler way but we sticked with this.
+This script iterates through every possible character for the flag and requests a new URL whenever all attempts are exhausted.
+Although the implementation could be simplified, it served our purpose.

-When executing we could check that when a character is the right one, there is a ```0.1``` diff between the other requests.
-By doing this for a good amount of time ;) we found the flag:
+During execution, we observed that when a character was correct, the response time was approximately ```0.1 seconds``` longer than the others.
+By continuing this process for a while, we successfully discovered the flag.

 ### Flag: